IDGAF09/Home-Page-for-Youtube/README.md

 # Home-Page-for-Youtube
-it's about 2 weaks when I started learning HTML and css and i deseide to doing what i am learning to know my level
+I started learning HTML and CSS on January 20, and I decided to practice everything I am going to learn.